The power of AIR!

 While the $500,000 helmet performed well, the increased sensitivity, value and requirement to fly the jet could not be adequately protected by the standard issue quilt lined bag that did little more than provide a means of carrying the helmet.
 Hard case options are simply too heavy, bulky and do not fit into the cockpit.
 Perhaps being both protective and collapsible was seen as an impossible option, but it got “Rock” to thinking – Why couldn’t one devise a case that offered the needed protection but took up less space?
 So, he did… with AIR!

 That case is the Air Armor Tech helmet case featured in this website.
 However, Blaine did not stop there.
-After so many fellow pilots and friends suggested he develop cases for their guns and scopes, Blaine accepted their challenge and, after several years of design and testing, has introduced high-performance Air Armor Tech gun and scope cases.
+With so many applications for this amazing technology, after several years of design and testing, they are proud to introduce the first high-performance Air Armor Tech gun and scope cases.